sandrolubis/TN01-Wave-Activity-Flux/README.md

 By **Sandro W. Lubis** (PNNL).
 The code has been used in several studies of large-scale teleconnections and extreme events, including:

+Lubis, S. W., Chen, Z., Lu, J., Hagos, S., Chang, C.-C., & Leung, L. R. (2024).
-Lubis et al. (2024), Enhanced Pacific Northwest heat extremes and wildfire risks induced by the boreal summer intraseasonal oscillation, npj Climate and Atmospheric Science.
+Enhanced Pacific Northwest heat extremes and wildfire risks induced by the boreal summer intraseasonal oscillation. npj Climate and Atmospheric Science. https://doi.org/10.1038/s41612-024-00766-3

 ---